niehusst/MapTextSynthesizer/README.md

 # MapTextSynthesizer

-MapTextSynthesizer is a program to dynamically generate synthetic images containing text, which appear to be from historical maps.
-The produced images serve as training data for a Convolutional Neural Network that recognizes text in scanned images of historical maps.
-(Data not intended for training a text detection model)
+MapTextSynthesizer is a program to dynamically generate grey-scale, synthetic images containing text, which appear to be from historical maps.
+The purpose of the produced images is to serve as training data for a Convolutional Neural Network that recognizes text in scanned images of historical maps.
+(Data not intended for training a text detection model!)

 ![MTS produced image, Shambaugh](samples/images/Shambaugh.png)
 ![MTS produced image, Maynard](samples/images/Maynard.png)